 The College offers a wide range of courses for students at Levels 2 and 3, as displayed in the College prospectus and on the website.
 Applicants undergo initial assessment, to determine which study programme best suits their need, and what, if any, additional support is required.

 The Study Support Manager attends Year 11 Annual Reviews/Transition Meetings at partner schools to collect information on prospective students and ensure a smooth transition.
 The college provides a wide range of support including classroom-based support and intervention in one-to-one and small group settings.

 The college works within the examination board guidelines to put into place appropriate Access Arrangements.
 Individual teachers are responsible for making lessons accessible to all.

 The College will work with the local authority as required for review meetings with learners with Education, Health and Care (EHC) Plans.
-EHCPs will be reviewed on an annual basis usually in the summer term, in line with statutory guidance for reviews.
+EHCPs will be reviewed on an annual basis in line with statutory guidance for reviews.